Matthew-Man/mark-react-basics-proj--js-destructuring/README.md

 Check it works by calling it a few times with random teams.

+## Exercise 10: Refactor one of your React components to use object destructuring of its props object

+A very common use of object property destructuring in React is to extract desired values from a component's "props" object.

+Review your earlier React projects, find one which uses dot notation to access props, and refactor it to instead destructure the props object in the parameter list.

-## Exercise 10: A quick look ahead at React's state hook: `useState`
+## Exercise 11: A quick look ahead at React's state hook: `useState`

 Take a look at the first code excerpt in the documentation for this popular feature of the React library, called the state hook.